melissaelopez/genkit/docs/plugins/google-cloud.md

 #### forceDevExport

 This option will force Genkit to export telemetry and log data when running in the `dev` environment (e.g. locally).

+> Tip: To get started and quickly send your first event, enable telemetry export for local runs with `forceDevExport: true`.

 > Note: When running locally, internal telemetry buffers may not fully flush prior to the process exiting, resulting in an incomplete telemetry export.